Luisrosario2604/Gomoku/README.md

 # Gomoku (A.I of gomoku)

-The goal of the project is to create an artificial intelligence of gomoku.
+The aim of the project is to create a gomoku algorithm.

 ## Goals